ikhsannur1996/store-procedure-exercise/README.md

 ```

 ### Notes:

-- Replace `products` with the actual table name in your database.
 - Ensure proper error handling and validation in the procedure for real-world scenarios.
-- Test the procedure with various product IDs and prices to ensure its reliability.
+- Test the procedure  to ensure its reliability.

 ### Conclusion: